 At the beginning of this thesis fundamentals and principles of kernel machines are reviewed.
 Afterwards a novel algorithm for model selection for Support Vector Machines (SVMs) in classification and regression is proposed, which is based on ideas from global optimization theory.
 It does not make any assumptions about special properties of the kernel function, like differentiability, and is highly efficient.
-Experimental comparisons to existing algorithms yield
+Experimental comparisons to existing algorithms yield good results.

 After this we turn our point of interest to applications of kernel methods in chemo- and bioinformatics: For the ADME in silico prediction problem in modern drug discovery descriptor and graph-based representations of molecules are investigated.
 A descriptor selection algorithm is proposed, which can improve the statistical stability of an existing method.
 Furthermore, a novel class of specialized kernel functions is introduced that allows the comparison of a pair of molecules on a graph-based level.
 Various combinations of graph and descriptor-based representations are investigated, which on one hand allow the incorporation of expert domain knowledge and on the other hand the integration of different notions of molecular similarity in one SVM model.
 Furthermore, a reduced graph representation for molecular structures is proposed, in which certain structural elements are condensed in one node of the graph.
 Our experiments indicate that with our method improvements of the prediction performance compared to state-of-the-art modelling approaches can be achieved.
 At the same time our method is computationally rather cheap, unified and highly flexible.